Denoiser-based projections for 2-D super-resolution multi-reference alignment: Numerical experiments

-We conducted a systematic comparison between the projected EM algorithm and the projected method of moments in terms of estimation error and running time.
-While the reported running times should be taken with a grain of salt as they depend on the implementation and hardware, our goal here is to show the general behavior of the algorithms.
+{\bf Quantitative comparisons.} We compared projected EM and projected MoM in terms of estimation error and run-time.
+While the reported running times depend on implementation and hardware, the goal is to show the general trend.

-Table~\ref{tbl:MoMvsPMoM} presents the error and running time, averaged over 20 trials.
+Table~\ref{tbl:MoMvsPMoM} presents the error and running time, averaged over 20 trials, for each combination of the parameters $\Lh$, $\Ll$, $N$ and $\sigma$.
 We used the Lena image of size $\Lh=128$ with down-sampling factors of $K=4,8$, and of size $\Lh=64$ with $K=2$; the number of observations was set to $N=10^2,10^4$, and the noise level to $\sigma=0.125,0.25,0.5$ (corresponding to SNR$\approx$17, 4, 1, respectively).
 Both algorithms were limited to $100$ iterations per trial.
 For each trial, we drew a fresh set of observations based on a new distribution and initial guesses.
-The projected EM shows a clear advantage for almost all values of $N$ and $\sigma$ in terms of estimation error (besides some cases when $\sigma$ is large and $N$ is small).
-However, the computational burden of EM is much heavier; there are cases (e.g., $\Lh=128, N=10^4,\sigma=0.25$) where the running time of the projected EM algorithm is $30$ times longer than the running time of the projected method of moments.
-The reason is that EM iterates over all observations, whereas the method of moments requires only a single pass over the observations~\cite{boumal2018heterogeneous}, while the dimension of the variables in the least squares objective~\eqref{eq:LS_SR} is proportional to the dimension of the image.
+Projected EM shows a clear advantage for almost all values of $N$ and $\sigma$ in terms of estimation error (besides some cases when $\sigma$ is large and $N$ is small).
+However, the computational burden of EM is much heavier; there are cases (e.g., $\Lh=128, N=10^4,\sigma=0.25$) where the running time of projected EM algorithm is $30$ times longer than the running time of projected MoM.
+The reason is that EM iterates over all observations, whereas MoM requires only a single pass over the observations~\cite{boumal2018heterogeneous}, while the dimension of the variables in the least squares objective~\eqref{eq:LS_SR} is proportional to the dimension of the image.